aantron/ocaml.org/data/planet/ocamlpro/blockchains--ocamlpro-an-overview.md

 Tezos.
-Among its additional features, the node adds some useful RPCs, improves storage, enables garbage collection and context pruning, allows an easy configuration of the private network, provides additional Michelson instructions (GET_STORAGE, CATCH&hellip;).
+Among its additional features, the node adds some useful RPCs, improves storage, enables garbage collection and context pruning, allows an easy configuration of the private network, provides additional Michelson instructions (GET_STORAGE, CATCH…).
 One of its nice features is the ability to enable adaptive baking in private / proof-of-authority setting (eg. baking every 5 seconds in presence of transactions and every 10 minutes otherwise, etc.).</p>